gvwilson/thirdbit/src/fiction/iffy/index.md

 but she was still lightheaded.
 She clambered awkwardly up the boulder and shielded her eyes with her hand.
-Edson's chair had just landed a hundred meters away.
+Edson's chair had landed a hundred meters away.
 Doctor Johel had undoubtedly retaken control of the hovercraft, only to discover that all three coolant pumps had burned out and would need to be replaced